libmir/mir-linux-kernel/README.md

 Linux kernel headers

 #### Motivating Example
 Linux 3.17 added the `getrandom` syscall.
 Using it instead of `/dev/[u]?random` was a win.
-But we didn't think about all of the architectures that people might try building our library on, and soon we got a report from a user in Germany that our latest and greatest release was failing to compile on his Raspberry Pi.
+But we didn't think about all of the architectures that people might try building our library on, and soon we got a report from a user that our latest and greatest release was failing to compile on Raspberry Pi.

 #### Example Usage
 ```d